EvanBurbidge/thewebuiguy-nuxt/data/about/AboutMe.md

 ## Hello

-I'm Evan, I'm currently the Lead Frontend Engineer at Visma Labs, I'm primarily working on the Visma InSchool Project.
+I'm Evan, I'm currently a senior software engineer at HubSpot.
+Prior to this I was the Lead Frontend Engineer at Visma Labs, primarily working on the Visma InSchool Project.
 I'm a full stack developer, using a Full Stack range of JS technologies, e.g. MongoDB, ExpressJS, VueJS, Typescript.

 I have authored a number of NPM packages the first one <a href="https://www.npmjs.com/package/rabbitode" target="_blank"> Rabbitode </a> is a package which allows you